SpellholdStudios/Isra_NPC/README.md

 #### Version 2.2 (2 April 2018)

-- RIsra will no longer remain in the party after the opening dungeon of Siege of Dragonspear.
+- Isra will no longer remain in the party after the opening dungeon of Siege of Dragonspear.
 - TRAified.
 - Updated WeiDU installer.